 But before, we outline the process, there are two one important principles (to outline the fundamental truths around why we do things in the first place) that you need to have in mind.

 2. The theory of change – people/websites are central to making your content syndication efforts effective.
-Understand the the theory of change to regularly produce and content to a mobilised audience for the long term.
+Understand the theory of change to regularly produce and content to a mobilized audience for the long term.

-Without further adue, here are the steps towards effectively syndicating your content, assuming that you have already researched and put together your piece of content:
+Without further ado, here are the steps towards effectively syndicating your content, assuming that you have already researched and put together your piece of content:

 1. Discovery – tag your posts with the right markup for both search i.e. schema and social i.e. open graph tags to make sure that they can be effectively found and spread on the web.